catima/userdoc/docs/en/content/admin/embedfield.md

 ##### Embed dilps et tiresias pages

-To allow the embedding of pages from the dilps.unil.ch or tiresias.unil.ch databases it is necessary to choose the **url** format and to not forget to select the relevant domains in the allowed domains list.
+To allow the embedding of pages from the dilps.unil.ch or tiresias.unil.ch databases it is necessary to choose the **url** format and to not forget to select the relevant domains in the authorized domains list.

 ![](assets/data/allow-domains.png)